-The Turnkey Osiris Particle Monitor uses a heated inlet (50°C) to evaporate water vapour particles which cause inaccurate readings, however it is believed that evaporation of volatiles also occurs resulting in lower than actual results.
-Research has suggested that such results should be increased by 30% to increase their accuracy.
-This percentage will differ depending on the area.
-For more information on how the OSIRIS measures particles can be found in Appendix 1.
+The Turnkey Osiris Particle Monitor uses a heated inlet (50°C) to evaporate water vapour particles which would result in inaccurate readings, however it is believed that evaporation of volatiles/particles also occurs resulting in lower than normal results.
+Research has suggested that such results should be increased by up to 30% to increase their accuracy.
+However there are uncertainties as to whether 30% is the appropriate in all cases and areas of the UK.
+Details of the Osiris are provided in Appendix 1.

-The European Union requires the use of a gravimetric (filter based) method to prove compliance, and the UK has suggested that its preferred Tapered element oscillating microbalance (TEOM) measuring devices are adequate if the results are multiplied by up to 30%.
-There is concern that the 30% increase may lead to false exceedances.
-It is recommended the gravimetric method is run in conjunction with other methods which use heated inlets to confirm the percentage increase.
+The European Union requires the use of a gravimetric (filter based) method to prove compliance, and the UK has suggested that its preferred Tapered element oscillating microbalance (TEOM) measuring devices are adequate if the results are multiplied by up to 1.3.
+It is this blanket nationwide uplift factor which may produce false exceedances.
 The Osiris although not as accurate as the TEOM provides useful indicative results.
-The twenty uncorrected exceedances are shown in Table 1 below.
+The twenty uncorrected exceedances in 230 days are shown in Table 1 below.